 Your employer has a responsibility to keep you safe.
-This includes
+They must not:

-- not asking you to use a mobile phone while you’re driving
+- ask you to use a mobile phone while you’re driving

-- not putting pressure on you to drive too fast in order to meet deadlines
+- put pressure on you to drive too fast in order to meet deadlines

-- not requiring you to drive for too long or too far, which could lead to you driving when you’re too tired to do so safely.
+- require you to drive for too long or too far, which could lead to you driving when you’re too tired to do so safely.

 If you feel that your employer is putting you at risk, it’s your responsibility to speak to them about it: do not ignore the problem.

-- Drive smoothly and avoid stop–go driving: watch the cars ahead so you can avoid sharp acceleration and braking.
+- Drive smoothly and watch the cars ahead so you avoid sharp acceleration and braking

-- Change gear smoothly and before you reach 2,000 rpm.
-Always drive in the right gear for the speed and road conditions.
+- Always drive in the right gear for the speed and road conditions

 - Do not race: it’s best to take time and arrive safely rather than drive too fast and take risks.

-Always plan your journey and make sure you have enough fuel before you join a motorway, to help avoid breaking down on the motorway.
-If your vehicle does break down, it’s important you know what to do to keep you and other road users safe.
-See our other advice on what to do if your vehicle breaks down.
+If your vehicle breaks down, it’s important you know what to do to keep you and other road users safe.
+See our advice on what to do if your vehicle breaks down.